NEW YORK — General Motors Co. and Honda Motor Co. are joining forces to develop hydrogen fuel cell vehicles.

-The two companies said Tuesday they plan to develop hydrogen storage and fuel-cell technologies by 2020.
-They also will push for more hydrogen fueling stations.
+The two companies said today they plan to develop new hydrogen storage and fuel cell technologies by 2020.
+They will also push for more hydrogen fueling stations.

-Fuel-cell vehicles have electric motors that are powered by a chemical reaction between hydrogen and oxygen.
-The only by-products are water vapor and heat.
+Fuel cell vehicles have electric motors that are powered by a chemical reaction between hydrogen and oxygen.
+The only byproducts are water vapor and heat, so there’s no pollution.
 But the lack of infrastructure to transport and store liquid hydrogen has been a barrier to the cars’ development.